Sharj94/Miniproject/README.md

   During this week the client specified that they needed to persist the data for orders and products in .txt form.
 They needed to be able to update the status of orders.
 They needed to be able to load the data when the application was started and saved at the closing of it.

 ###  Week 4
   The client now needed the data to be persisted in .csv form for all three components of the app; couriers, orders and products.
 The client also needed for all of the data to be in the form of a dictionary and be persisted as a list of dictionaries.
+Furthermore, the client set out their needs of unit testing to be implemented in the programme.

 ###  Week 5 and 6 (tbc):
   The client now requires the application to utilise databases and sort orders by couriers and items.